-Coram International is working with UNICEF and the Government in Kazakhstan on a large-scale institutional consultancy to develop a continuum of child protection services in the country in line with international standards and best practices.
-The project involves two workstreams: (1) the assessment of existing child protection services and the development of recommendations, implementation framework and theory of change for their reform; and (2) the design, operationalisation and evaluation of three pilot community-based rehabilitation centres for child victims and witnesses of crimes (offering individualised psychosocial support as well as victim and witness support during criminal justice proceedings); children at risk of coming into conflict with the law; and children in conflict with the law.
-Workstream 1 involves a desk review and in-country research of existing laws, policies and practices in the area of child protection, with a focus on the use of institutions; the development of an inventory report with recommendations, concept and theory of change for the reform of child protection services; and the review of the Draft Law on Probation and Draft Law on the Optimization of Children’s Institutions, providing recommendations and drafting amendments to bring the laws in line with international standards.
-Workstream 2 involves a desk review and in-country research with stakeholders including children in contact/at risk/ in conflict with the law and their families; the development of an inception report for each of the centres including recommendations for their design and implementation; the drafting of procedural manuals for stakeholders to use to implement the programmes; the design of a monitoring and evaluation framework for each centre including forms for data collection and maintenance; the provision of in-country coaching for centre staff on delivering the services including case management coaching; training for referring bodies and local stakeholders on case referral pathways and intersectoral coordination required to operationalise the centres; and a mid-term and final evaluation of the pilot centres.
+From 2015 to 2017, Coram International worked with UNICEF and the Government in Kazakhstan on a large-scale institutional consultancy to develop a continuum of child protection services in the country in line with international standards and best practices.
+The project involved two workstreams: (1) the assessment of existing child protection services and the development of recommendations, implementation framework and theory of change for their reform; and (2) the design, operationalisation and evaluation of three pilot community-based rehabilitation centres for child victims and witnesses of crimes (offering individualised psychosocial support as well as victim and witness support during criminal justice proceedings); children at risk of coming into conflict with the law; and children in conflict with the law.
+Workstream 1 involved a desk review and in-country research of existing laws, policies and practices in the area of child protection, with a focus on the use of institutions; the development of an inventory report with recommendations, concept and theory of change for the reform of child protection services; and the review of the Draft Law on Probation and Draft Law on the Optimization of Children’s Institutions, providing recommendations and drafting amendments to bring the laws in line with international standards.
+Workstream 2 involved a desk review and in-country research with stakeholders including children in contact/at risk/ in conflict with the law and their families; the development of an inception report for each of the centres including recommendations for their design and implementation; the drafting of procedural manuals for stakeholders to use to implement the programmes; the design of a monitoring and evaluation framework for each centre including forms for data collection and maintenance; the provision of in-country coaching for centre staff on delivering the services including case management coaching; training for referring bodies and local stakeholders on case referral pathways and intersectoral coordination required to operationalise the centres; and a mid-term and final evaluation of the pilot centres.

 In 2014-2015, Coram International provided research and technical assistance to the Supreme Court and UNICEF Kazakhstan to assess and document the development of the Specialist Inter-District Courts on Issues of Minors (SICIMs) throughout Kazakhstan, including their interaction with the police, prosecutors, lawyers, social workers, pedagogues, psychologists and community-based service providers, the use of legal aid, their impact on children’s rights in the justice system, and key enablers and bottlenecks that have promoted or impeded progress and impact.
 The study, which employed a combination of qualitative and quantitative data collection techniques, culminated in the development of recommendations to strengthen the laws, policies and practices of the SICIMs to enable them to further address the needs of children in conflict with the law or in contact with the justice system as victims or witnesses of crime, or as participants of civil and administrative procedures, in line with international child rights standards.
 This study was conducted in parallel with the Assessment of the Implementation of the 2009-2011 Juvenile Justice System Development Concept in the Republic of Kazakhstan.